 Long before settlement of the west, Native Americans lived in this area.
 Dramatic evidence of this is etched into stone on the Crooked River Petroglyph.
 The Cove Palisades was once a place where Native Americans traveling along the river cold rest and visit with each other.
 One of these Native American’s was Billy Chinook, a local Wasco Indian who guided John C. Fremont, a famous pioneer, through the area in 1843.
-Oregon trail pioneers would also use this place as a rest stop on their journey to the Willamette Valley.

 The current park consists of 4,403 acres, not including its original parcel lying 200 feet below the reservoir’s surface.
 A popular year-round destination for camping and water sports.
 The Cove Palisades offers 10 miles of hiking trails, abundant wildlife-viewing, fishing for salmon, bass and trout, swimming, water-skiing, kayaking and boating opportunities.

 For more information on the park and amenities: